 Marvin Gardens will be closed for the Summer Season (July 1 – September 10) and reopening in the Fall.
 Catch us at the shop by appointment or chance.

-Marvin Gardens is back in full swing and open daily, but just for a few weeks!
-Amabel is redefining traditional brick and mortar retailing by hosting a Spring Fling for 3 weeks before focusing on private clients, garden design and Garden and Antique Shows.
-Stop by soon before the event ends in early May, then make an appointment or catch Amabel by chance at her new Studio/Warehouse located at 28 Main Street, Georgetown, CT.
+Marvin Gardens is back in full swing for the Spring and open Wednesdays through Sundays, 10a.m. – 5 p.m.
+Amabel is redefining traditional brick and mortar retailing and is open to the public seasonally.
+While not in the new Studio/Workshop, her focus is on private clients, garden design and Garden and Antique Shows.
+Stop by soon before the end of June, then make an appointment or catch Amabel by chance at her new Studio/Workshop located at 28 Main Street, Georgetown, CT.
 Look for the Big Red Snail!

 One of the best tricks for planning you garden like a professional landscaper is to work around a focal point.
 This component of your design should be capable of drawing a lot of interest and attention from guests all by itself.
 However, by tying this in with other elements of the garden, a truly cohesive space can be achieved.